|

 • Seven in ten (70%) fathers say that their stress levels increased in the 12 months after becoming a father for the first time.

 • The pressures of being a father are more likely to affect young fathers.
 They are more likely to say they felt isolated when first becoming a dad (40% of 18-35 year-old fathers compared to 11% of 55+ year-old fathers) and they are more likely to say their stress levels increased a lot in the first 12 months of becoming a father (29% vs. 17%).
+New fathers in particular face these challenges acutely.

-Strategies to Deal with Feeling Lonely
+Coping Strategies to Deal with Feeling Lonely

-So understanding the signs and effects of loneliness is half the battle, let’s get into how to deal with being lonely.
+So understanding the signs and effects of loneliness is half the battle; let’s get into how to deal with being lonely.
 One of my daily, most effective ways to stay connected is via video chat with my family.
-With family members ranging from the UK, a few Caribbean islands, and some US states like Atlanta, and New York thanks to WhatsApp.

 Another strategy is to practice mindfulness and meditation.
 Mindfulness can help you stay present and appreciate the moments you have, rather than focusing on what you’re missing.
-Meditation, on the other hand, can help reduce feelings of stress and anxiety that often accompany loneliness.

-Every morning immediately after dropping the kids at school, I spend about 15 minutes in meditation listening to the Guru himself Isha Krya.
-I know it helps me in a few ways, it slows down a very busy day and clears my mind for the day ahead.
-Life is already hectic, take some time for your mental space, 15 minutes might just do it.
+Every morning, immediately after dropping the kids at school, I spend about 15 minutes in meditation listening to the Guru himself, Isha Krya.
+I know it helps me in a few ways; it slows down a very busy day and clears my mind for the day ahead.

 Depression Caused by Loneliness

 Depression caused by loneliness can be hard to identify, as the symptoms can often be mistaken for just feeling down.
-Do not just overlook it, it’s important to recognize the signs to seek help if needed.
+Do not just overlook it; it’s important to recognize the signs to seek help if needed.

 The feeling can be masked as persistent long-term sadness, a lack of motivation, changes in sleep patterns, and even physical symptoms like headaches or stomach issues.